PostHog/posthog.com/contents/blog/ceo-diary-1.md

 # A board meeting happened

-This mainly focussed on what our reference customers have in common.
+This mainly focused on what our reference customers have in common.

 They appeared to be from a wide range of industries, so we thought about the _Needs_ and the _Haves_ they've got in common.